MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 Configure all bttn properties, including name, location, email address, and so on, on the [bttn website](https://my.bt.tn/) before you create your flow.

-Microsoft Flow also partners with [Flic by Shortcut Labs](./flic-button-flows.md), another leading physical button manufacturer that allows you to trigger your flows with a physical button.
+Microsoft Flow also partners with Shortcut Labs, another leading physical button manufacturer that allows you to trigger your flows with a Flic (physical button).

 ## Prerequisites